 Selling FSBO?
 Tally Your Closing Costs Without a Realtor

 If you’re selling For Sale By Owner, you’ll save on the listing agent’s commission.
 Other than that, you’re on the hook for the same closing costs as any other seller.
-Closing costs without a Realtor® typically average 1% to 7% of the final sale price.
+Closing costs without a Realtor® typically average 9% to 10% of the final sale price.

 Mandatory costs include a long list of fees and taxes from involved parties such as the local and state government and mortgage lenders.
 Additional closing costs may include any seller concessions, attorney fees, and the buyer’s agent’s commission.

 Beyond these closing costs, FSBO sellers cover expenses normally included in a listing agent’s commission, such as marketing costs.
-All and all, FSBO sellers don’t save as much money on their home sale as you might expect — just one reason why only 8% of sellers chose to sell their home without a real estate agent in 2020.
+All and all, FSBO sellers don’t save as much money on their home sale as you might expect — just one reason why only 6% of sellers chose to sell their home without a real estate agent in 2023.

 You’re still likely on the hook for the buyer’s agent commission

 “A great percentage of buyers are represented by agents.
-Some sellers attempt to waive the fee and sell direct, but it doesn’t go well.
+Some sellers attempt to waive the fee and sell directly, but it doesn’t go well.
 First-time and infrequent buyers are not comfortable with the process without a broker,” Pitts observes.

-Closing costs without a Realtor®
+Closing costs without a Realtor

 There’s a laundry list of closing costs a seller is saddled with, regardless of if they sell their home with or without a real estate agent.
-While closing costs for sellers vary state to state, they typically average 1% to 3% of the final sale price — that’s excluding any agent commission.
-Here’s an overview of the most common closing costs for sellers without a Realtor®:
+While closing costs for sellers vary from state to state, they typically average 1% to 3% of the final sale price — that’s excluding any agent commission.

 Escrow fees: Typically split between buyer and seller, escrow fees cover property tax payments paid in advance to the lender to hold in escrow.
 Escrow generally costs 1% to 2% of the final price, so sellers can expect to pay 0.5% to 1% of the sale price in escrow fees.